Best 2 Year Fixed Mortgage Rates

-- To get a 2-year term, most—but not all—lenders make you prove you can afford a payment based on a higher posted 5-year fixed rate (a.k.a. “qualifying rate”).
-All borrowers who have less than 20% equity must qualify based on the higher “benchmark 5-year rate,” as set by the Bank of Canada.
+- To get a 2-year term, lenders generally make you prove you can afford a payment based on a higher posted 5-year fixed rate (a.k.a. “qualifying rate”).
+This higher “benchmark 5-year rate” is published by the Bank of Canada.

 - Many lenders do not pay legal and appraisal fees when you switch into a 2-year mortgage.
 (By contrast, lenders often pay legal and appraisal costs on terms of three or more years.)